 The organic certification

-Now, let’s talk about the label whose guidelines we follow and which we already have for some fields: the EU organic label.
-You can recognize it by the small white stars forming a leaf on a light green background.
+Now, let’s talk about the certification whose guidelines we follow and which we already have for some fields: the EU organic certification.
+You can recognize the label by the small white stars forming a leaf on a light green background.

 Raupe 22 spp.
 CDJ (1)